 “Lost wages” usually refers to past income lost as the result of a personal injury.
 It is the plaintiff's out-of-pocket losses up until the date of settlement or trial.

-California law also allows plaintiffs to sue for income they will be unable to earn in the future due to an accident or injury.
+California law also allows plaintiffs to sue for the income they will be unable to earn in the future due to an accident or injury.
 This amount is usually referred to as “lost earning capacity” in California.

 Proving lost earning capacity can be more complicated than proving lost wages.
 It often requires testimony from a medical and/or occupational expert in order to account for raises, bonuses and career development.